 How do we work internally?

-As a member of the Autism and Asperger Association you belong to one of our regional associations.
+As a member of the Autism Sweden you belong to one of our regional associations.
 The regional associations are legally independent associations with their own board, annual meeting and a variety of activities for the members.

 In spring the association has its annual meeting followed by a representatives meeting.
 At the representatives meeting at least two delegates from each regional association participate together with the board of the national association and the office staff to discuss actual questions.